 There are so many reasons Running is awesome for Mums.
 Here are 5 to spur you on to think about giving it a go…

 - It’s exercise.
 Simples.
 We all know we should be doing some, and no amount of fad diet or spiralizing is a replacement for getting your heart racing and a sweat on.
 As we get older it’s more important than ever to keep active, and set an example to our kids.
 I promise you, no matter how tired you feel before hand, getting your blood pumping and the endorphins flowing will leave you feeling like you want to seize the day / evening and you will never feel better and more energised.

 - It’s easy.
 If you ever been been late for a plane, a train, or last orders at the bar, chances are you’ve already mastered the technique.
 As natural as breathing in and out, no expert coaching required here.
-Just put your best foot forward.
+Just Just get a good pair of supportive running shoes and put your best foot forward.

 - It’s free.
 Unlike a whopping great gym membership, or a ‘have I got £7.50 down the back of the sofa for the step class’, a run will cost you nada.
 Zilch.
 Zero.
 That means no subscription guilt, or should I shouldn’t I procrastination, and definitely no blaming the lack of cash for the lack of fitness.